montclair-datascience/montclair-datascience.github.io/_news/announcement_7.md

 Our students put in immense efforts on this project & we were happy to guide them through their journey.

-Later, we can share a video link with you so you can see the details of their presentation.
-As of now, we are attaching a photo of the 4 students winning the award along with their title slide :)

 Please join us in congratulating Team Machine Minds!

 <div class="row">